EmergeTools/emerge-android/README.md

 See [performance](./performance/README.md) for full documentation.

 ## 🛰 Snapshots

-**⚠️ Emerge snapshots are currently in beta and are subject to changes.**

 Emerge offers tooling to snapshot your Android UI components, including Compose previews, activities and legacy views.